pedroalvesbatista/singularity-admindocs/installation.rst

 Add this command to your `~/.bashrc` file so that bash completion continues to work in new shells.
-(Adjust the path if you installed Singularity to a different location.)
+(Adjust the path if you installed Apptainer to a different location.)

 .. _install-rpm: